 By 2017, we had done it.
 The system for complex simulation with natural language interaction was designed (though at this point far from finished being built).
 But a new idea had slowly permeated the entire process.
 Language and simulation are deep-rooted cognitive processes that make up our everyday intelligence, are they not?

-Two years of hard work behind us, we ended up with more questions than answers.
+After two years of hard work behind us, we ended up with more questions than answers.
 We moved from designing and building a simulation engine to testing and pushing the boundaries of its possibilities.
 This engine would be smart-very smart.
 Smart enough to understand descriptions of how banks work, how molecules interact, and to communicate results of simulations to the user.
 In thinking up applications for the engine going well beyond games and virtual reality, we realized the full potential of the system we had devised.

 We slogged on, chipping away at the bedrock, trying to find the diamond that was Artificial Intelligence.
-For three years, the completed VR engine was ignored, and all work was devoted to AI.
+For many years, the completed VR engine was ignored, and all work was devoted to AI.
 We refined the language and refined the Containers to fit the language.
 We read for hundreds of hours, attempting to intake the full conversation surrounding AI.
 The work we did to push the technology forward strained the entire team and our families.

 If we dug a little deeper into language, a little further into AI, maybe the product would reach its full potential.
-As 2019 ended, we completed a viable version.
+As 2021 ended, we completed a viable version.

 The unit of AI in the system we built is the Agent, a piece of code with tasks to search or interact with the simulated environment, moving through it, acquiring and discriminating information relevant to its goal.

 The Agents became the user interface to access, interact with, modify, and read data from the simulation.
-The two core features of the Gaia engine, simulation and language, remained the same, but the environment was new.
-Instead of discussing Virtual Worlds, we discussed Contexts and Domains, instead of objects and actors, Concepts and Agents.
+The two core features of the Gaia engine, simulation, and language, remained the same, but the environment was new.
+Instead of discussing Virtual Worlds, we discussed Contexts and Domains instead of objects and actors, Concepts, and Agents.
 The name Gaia was scrapped and renamed Atlas, the Titan holding up the world.

-It is intelligence, for software.
+It is intelligence for software.